stevleibelt/General_Howtos/virtualization/container/docker/dockerdeepdive.md

 * containers from multiple hosts can communication with each other
 * is a layer 2 network
 * scale well
+* works good starting with linux kernel 4.4
+* is, by default, only shared and used by the swarm managers
+* will be extended to the workers when a container is started
+* uses [VXLANE](https://en.wikipedia.org/wiki/Virtual_Extensible_LAN) (UDP Port 4789, Virtual Bridge like Br0)

 ```
 #create one
 docker network create
     -d overlay <name of the network>
+    -o encrypted [adds usage of TLS to the data)
+#create one with two subnets
+##results in two virtual bridges/switches Br0 and Br1 (for e.g.)
+docker network create
+    -d overlay <name of the network>
+    --subnet=10.1.1.0/24
+    --subnet=11.1.1.0/24
 ```

 ## macvlan